IAmUser4574/ddns-dotnet/README.md

 ## Use
 * Clone the repo
-* Update either the `appsettings.json` file or the `docker-compose.yml`'s environment section with your Cloudflare email and api key
+* Update either the `appsettings.json` file or the `docker-compose.yml`'s environment section with your Cloudflare api token (or email and api key)
-  * Note that Cloudflare API *Key* is supported currently and not scoped Tokens
 * Start and stop with compose:
   * `docker compose up -d`
   * `docker compose down`
 * Logs can be tailed from the host either by file in the `logs/` directory or by stdout via `docker logs ddns-dotnet --follow`